caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 The salient point in all of these examples is an emphasis on correctness, specifically on building confidence in the software we are shipping; a confidence that is prerequisite to the enterprise agility promised by continuous delivery.
-In particular state and time are hard; we want to make them easy by simplifying and rigorously controlling how they are handled.
+In particular, state and time are hard; we want to make them easy by simplifying and rigorously controlling how they are handled.

-What we desire is cloud native architecture that acts in concert with these innovations, lifting these ideas into the systems architecture, to enable agility while helping to ensure correctness.
-Valuing simplicity, clarity and generality above all, just as in the practice of programming, we wish to resolve the tension between the cloud era realities like eventual consistency and irregular reachability with these desires.
-Failure is normal in the cloud and our architecture for inter-service dependencies should obviate that concern for individual services.
+What we desire is a cloud native architecture that acts in concert with these innovations, lifting these ideas into the systems architecture, to enable agility while helping to ensure correctness, though we are forced to accept a relaxed definition of correctness as distributed systems establish a reality of eventual consistency and regular failure.
+Valuing simplicity, clarity and generality above all, we wish to resolve the tension between these cloud era realities and our existing tools by obviating these concerns for individual services.

-Perhaps the most critical aspect of correctness is simplicity.
-To that end our architectural aim is to define simple components that can be combined in simple ways to create solutions easily.
+The most critical aspect of correctness is simplicity.
+To that end our architectural aim is to define simple components that can be composed in simple ways to create solutions easily.

 Service-level Architecture